bixb922/crank-organ/doc-software/README.md

 * Shows remaining battery capacity on browser
 * Preconfigured for common crank organ scales scales: 20 note Carl Frei, 26 note Alderman/Wright, 31 note Raffin.
 Allows to define custom scales and different MIDI instruments.
 * This system is highly scalable, capable of managing a vast number of pipes.
 Depending on the model, the microcontroller can store either 300 or 700 MIDI files.
 With the addition of an SD card, there is virtually no limit.
 * Standard type 0 and 1 MIDI files are supported.
-Solenoids can be mapped to MIDI note number only (only one instrument), or MIDI note number and program number (several instruments).
-Percussion channel mapping is also supported (drums and percussion).
-* Added button on MIDI configuration to test the solenoid when installing the wiring.
-* Added some emoji images (fast images) to web pages.
+Optionally, program numbers to identify different instruments and the percussion channel can be defined for use,

 The organ has to be equipped with electric solenoid valves for the pipes, see hardware description.